acorn-io/runtime/docs/docs/100-Reference/01-command-line/acorn_run.md

 ```
   -b, --bidirectional-sync   In interactive mode download changes in addition to uploading
+  -e, --env strings          Environment variables to set on running containers
       --expose strings       In cluster expose ports of an application (format [public:]private) (ex 81:80)
   -f, --file string          Name of the build file (default "DIRECTORY/Acornfile")
   -h, --help                 help for run